Undergraduate

 • MATH 403H (fall)

-• Honors option core courses at the 300- or 400-level.
+• Honors option core MATH courses at the 300- or 400-level.
 See the Honors Courses and Options page for a description

-• Any 500-level math course counts toward this requirement
+• Any 500-level MATH course counts toward this requirement

 Honors Thesis